 There are various ways to lower sodium intake, including:

-- Experiment with herbs and spices to season food as opposed to salt
+- Experimenting with herbs and spices to season food, instead of salt

 Foods that contain potassium